stablekernel/aqueduct/source/docs/http/resource_controller.md

 }
 ```

-If no operation method exists for an operation, a 405 Method Not Allowed response is automatically sent and no operation method is invoked.
+If no operation method exists for a request, a 405 Method Not Allowed response is automatically sent and no operation method is invoked.

 ## Routing to a ResourceController